daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 To maintain redundancy and fault tolerance, create at least two subnets configured in two Availability Zones i.e. minimum of four subnets.

+### Network Traffic

+When a customer requests data from an application hosted in the AWS Cloud, the request is sent as a **packet**.
+A packet is a unit of data sent over the internet or network.

+Before a packet can enter into or exit from a subnet, the **network ACL** checks for permissions.
+These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.

 ## Internet Gateway

 To allow public traffic from the internet to access your VPC, you attach an **internet gateway** to the VPC.
 An internet gateway is **highly available and scalable**.